-I hope your year is ending well.
-June is a great month for heads of school to begin to relax and finish up their performance evaluations.
+I hope your year is beginning well.
+January is a great month for heads of school to begin to relax and finish up their performance evaluations.
 It is also an important time to reflect on the year’s victories and defeats.
 I suggest, if you do not already keep an annual year’s scorecard, you should start one.
 Log what went well and why - as well as what didn’t go so well and why.

 I recommend that you all ask your board chair to create a Head’s Support and Evaluation Committee.
 This was one of the best decisions I made in my nineteen–year career leading independent schools.